 Fishing: Two Great Lakes, Lake Erie and Lake Ontario, as well as the lower Niagara River are touted as some of North America's best places for trophy fishing (steelhead, bass, trout, salmon, walleye pike and more).
 Fishing tournaments draw anglers from around the globe.
 The region also offers excellent fly-fishing spring through fall on scenic Oatka Creek in the quaint village of LeRoy.

 Hunting: Private preserves and game farms are found throughout the region.
 The Iroquois National Wildlife Refuge allows hunting and fishing in season with permits.
 State lands are open for hunting during the appropriate seasons.
 Find information at Greater Niagara's regional website and http://www.dec.ny.gov/outdoor/7844.html.

 Winter Sports: Downhill ski centers include Buffalo Ski Club and Kissing Bridge, each within a half-hour's drive of Buffalo.
-Snow-tubers love the giant downhill tubing park adjacent to Kissing Bridge, the Colden Tubing Company and Polarwave Snowtubing Park in Batavia featuring chutes of all sizes.
+Snow-tubers love the giant downhill tubing park adjacent to Kissing Bridge and Polarwave Snowtubing Park in Batavia featuring chutes of all sizes.
 Cross-country ski trails crisscross the region, from Byrncliff Resort to Letchworth State Park.
 Other winter sports in Letchworth Park include snowshoeing and ice-skating.